-

 The reason for the high anthocyanin content in tea may be twofold:

-- Environmental: Sometimes increased anthocyanin production can be a response of the common tea bush to stressful environmental conditions, such as intense ultraviolet radiation at high altitudes.
+- Environmental: Sometimes increased anthocyanin production can be a reaction of the common tea bush to stressful environmental conditions, such as intense ultraviolet radiation at high altitudes.

-As a result, young buds and leaves of such plants have a distinct violet or purple hue.
-After processing by the sheng puer method (withering, fixing the greenery, twisting, drying in the sun), the finished loose tea (maocha) often retains this unusual color - purple or dark purple fragments of leaves and buds alternate with green ones, creating a very beautiful and unusual picture.
-The infusion can also have an atypical hue, sometimes slightly pinkish or lilac in the first infusions.
+As a result, the young buds and leaves of these plants have a distinct violet or purple hue.
+After processing sheng pu'er (withering, fixing the green parts, rolling, and sun-drying), the finished loose tea (maocha) often retains this unusual color—purple or dark violet fragments of leaves and buds interspersed with green, creating a very beautiful and unusual picture.
+The infusion may also have an unusual hue, sometimes slightly pinkish or lilac-tinged during the first steepings.

 Origin and processing

-Purple Sheng Puer, like all Puer, comes from the Yunnan province.
-Purple varieties of tea trees are found in different counties of the province, including Lincang, Puer (Simao), Dehong and others.
-Processing is carried out using standard Sheng Puer technology, aimed at preserving the activity of enzymes and the potential for further aging.
-The maocha (loose tea) format allows you to fully appreciate the unique color of the leaf before brewing.
+Purple Sheng Pu'er, like all pu'er, originates from Yunnan Province.
+Purple tea tree varieties are found in various counties within the province, including Lincang, Pu'er (Simao), Dehong, and others.
+Processing is carried out using standard sheng pu'er technology, which aims to preserve enzymatic activity and the tea's potential for further aging.
+The maocha (loose tea) format allows for the full appreciation of the leaf's unique color before brewing.

 Taste and aroma

-The flavor profile of purple sheng often differs from standard sheng puer made from regular raw materials:
+The flavor profile of purple sheng often differs from that of standard sheng pu-erh made from regular raw materials:

 - Aroma: More floral with lavender or violet notes, fruity (plum, dark berries) and slightly herbaceous-medicinal.

-- Taste: Has a pronounced fruity sweetness and a unique sourness.
-Has a specific, memorable bitterness, characteristic of Zi Juan with a quick sweet aftertaste.
+- Taste: Possesses a distinct fruity sweetness and a distinctive sourness.
+It has a distinctive, memorable bitterness, characteristic of Zi Juan, with a quick, sweet aftertaste.

 - Texture: Dense, enveloping.